Aquaveo/xmsmesher/pydocs/source/modules/meshing/MultiPolyMesherIo.rst

 MultiPolyMesherIo
 *****************

-The MultiPolyMesherIo contains the options for meshing using XmsMesh library.
-This class uses a collection of :class:`xmsmesh.meshing.PolyInput` objects, :class:`xmsmesh.meshing.RefinePoint` objects and several other options that can be used to generate meshes.
+The MultiPolyMesherIo contains the options for meshing using Xmsmesher library.
+This class uses a collection of :class:`xmsmesher.meshing.PolyInput` objects, :class:`xmsmesher.meshing.RefinePoint` objects and several other options that can be used to generate meshes.

 This class is also used to retrieve a mesh after it has been generated.
-The points and cells properties on this class are used to pass back the geometry of the mesh that is generated using functions from the :mod:`xmsmesh.meshing.mesh_utils` module.
+The points and cells properties on this class are used to pass back the geometry of the mesh that is generated using functions from the :mod:`xmsmesher.meshing.mesh_utils` module.

 The points property is just a list of (x, y, z) coordinates representing the points of the mesh.
 Cells, is a cell stream that is used to define the mesh.
 The cell stream is a list of integers used to describe